SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/container-jobs/358-virtualization-conflicts-android-emulators.md

 title: Virtualization Conflicts with Android Emulators
 ---

-Some Android emulators have been known to interfere with Salad’s virtualization set-up.
+Some Android emulators have been known to interfere with Salad's virtualization set-up.
 These programs run competing virtualization processes next to Salad which prevents Containerization from setting up successfully.
 These emulators are known to conflict with Salad